kbardool/kbardool/README.md

 ## Hi there 👋
-My name is Kevin Bardool.
-I'm a (perpetual) student of Machine Learning, Deep Learning, and Computer Vision.
+I'm a perpetual student of everything AI . . .
+Machine Learning, Deep Learning, and Computer Vision.
 I  ☀️🏖️🌊

-- 😄 Pronouns: he/him

 You can find me on [![LinkedIn][2.2]][2].